SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Classes have additional capabilities that structures do not:

-* Inheritance, which enables one class to inherit the characteristics of another
+* Inheritance enables one class to inherit the characteristics of another.
-* Type casting, which enables you to check and interpret the type of a class instance at runtime
+* Type casting enables you to check and interpret the type of a class instance at runtime.
-* Deinitializers, which enable an instance of a class to clean up after itself
+* Deinitializers enable an instance of a class to free up any resources it has assigned.
-* Reference counting, which allows more than one reference to a class instance
+* Reference counting allows more than one reference to a class instance.

 For more information, see
 :doc:`Inheritance`, :doc:`TypeCasting`, and :doc:`Initialization`.